shestero/psql2solr/README.md

 # psql2solr
-Index any PostreSQL tables with Solr
+Index any PostgreSQL tables with Solr